 Woodruff is a tiny town located in the state of Arizona.
 With a population of 154 people and just one neighborhood, Woodruff is the 183rd largest community in Arizona.

-Woodruff is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Woodruff, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Woodruff’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Woodruff is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Woodruff who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Woodruff is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Woodruff’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.